dartmouth-dltg/local_contexts_projects/README.md

   https://github.com/archivesspace/archivesspace/blob/master/UPGRADING.md

-This will create the tables required by the plugin, and will pre-populate the system with a set of Institution Notices.
-The controlled value list is editable should additional notices be defined in future.
+This will create the tables required by the plugin.

 ## Configuration